fedcloud-eu/vault-doc/_sources/quickstart.rst.txt

 As YAML format is a superset of JSON, it is expected by default unless the filename has ``.json`` extension.
 Try to export your secrets to both formats to see the differences between formats.

-Importing secret objects from files in free text format "key=value" is not supported as the format is error-prone, especially for multi-line secret values or values with special characters.
+Importing secret objects from files in free text format ``key=value`` is not supported as the format is error-prone, especially for multi-line secret values or values with special characters.
 Users can replace ``=`` to ``:`` for converting simple free text files to YAML format.
 Note that a blank space after ``:`` is required by YAML syntax.